Table of Contents

 Stop #7: Discovering the Beauty of Rain Mesa and Thunderbird Mesa:

-The tour stopped for us all to have a chance to stretch our legs and take pictures.
-The Hub includes the Rain Mesa and Thunderbird Mesa.
-Rain Mesa, with its smooth and flowing contours, creates an elegant and serene presence.
-Thunderbird Mesa, on the other hand, exhibits sharper edges and towering heights, adding a sense of grandeur and power to the landscape.
-We took time to appreciate the distinct characteristics of each formation.
+The tour made a stop so everyone could stretch and take photos.
+Here, we saw both Rain Mesa and Thunderbird Mesa.
+Rain Mesa, with its smooth, flowing contours, gives an elegant and serene impression.
+In contrast, Thunderbird Mesa features sharp edges and towering heights, adding grandeur and power to the landscape.
+We took time to admire the unique qualities of each formation.

 Stop #8: Beholding the Incredible Eye of the Sun: Monument Valley’s Iconic Rock Formation

-We were not prepared to witness a truly awe-inspiring sight of the incredible eye of the Sun rock formation.
-This natural wonder, with its striking resemblance to a giant eye gazing upon the desert landscape.
-It is a cave type natural arch eroded in DeChelly sandstone.
-The Eye of the Sun holds deep symbolism and spiritual significance in the Navajo culture.
-According to Navajo beliefs, it represents the watchful eye of a higher power, an ever-present guardian overseeing the land and its people.
+We weren’t prepared for the awe-inspiring sight of the Eye of the Sun rock formation.
+This natural wonder strikingly resembles a giant eye gazing over the desert.
+It is a cave-like arch carved from DeChelly sandstone.
+Moreover, the Eye of the Sun holds deep spiritual significance in Navajo culture.
+According to Navajo beliefs, it represents the watchful eye of a higher power, an ever-present guardian watching over the land and its people.

 Here you will find 700-year-old images of bighorn sheep in a niche below Eye of the Sun.
 Larson told us he had hiked these valleys since childhood, and it was obvious.
 He knew every inch and every detail of the amazing history of this land.
 This beautiful place came alive to us as we squeezed through cavern walls, climbed over sandstone mounts, and sat in a historic cave used by the Natives over 4000 yesterday ago.
 We learned about the significance of native plants and wildlife.
 We truly felt connected and privileged to have been immersed in the land and culture of the Navajo.